Millions of people fall victim to online scams each year. Keep your money safe with these top security tips from an ethical hacker.

 The most important anti-hacker products to use are: anti-virus software, which scans regularly; and an ad blocker, as this stops unnecessary items making their way onto your desktop.

-Some of the best antivirus software applications include: Norton Security, McAfee Total Protection, Kaspersky Total Secure.
+Some of the most popular antivirus software applications include: Norton Security, McAfee Total Protection, Kaspersky Total Secure.

 It's worth having a shop around to see which software program will suit your desktop best.